ch-stark/argocdpoliciesblog/blog.md

            operator: In
            values: ["test1", "test2"]
     ```
+    Benefit of this feature is that it reduces significantly the Policies you need to configure, e.g. when you want to copy a
+   `ConfigMap` into several namespace.

 5. You have the capability to patch resources.
 This means if a Kubernetes-Object `must` contain certain values you specify        `musthave` in case you can tolerate other fields.
     Else - if the object must match exactly - you must specify `mustonlyhave`.